-25 Totally Gross Things You Use Every Day and Should Definitely Clean
+25 Things You Should Clean Every Day and How to Do It

 If you want to keep your bottle clean, just make sure to empty the water bottle at the end of every day and wash it with a mixture of antibacterial dish soap and hot water.
 Or, if you have one, just pop it in the dishwasher.
 And if you want to reduce the growth of bacteria in the first place, try copper bottles, which have a naturally antimicrobial effect.